Eustorgio Salgar

 Eustorgio Salgar Moreno Salazar (1 November 1831 – 25 November 1885) was a Colombian lawyer, general and political figure, who was president of the United States of Colombia from 1870 until 1872.
 Elected at age 39, he was the youngest president of Colombia.

 Biographic data

 Salgar was born in Bogotá, Cundinamarca, on November 1, 1831.
 He died in the same city, on November 25, 1885.

 Presidential Canvas.
 Eustorgio Salgar.
 Private Collection Montejo Family.

 Early life

 Salgar attended what later became the National University of Colombia, where he studied jurisprudence.
 In 1851, at the age of 20, he obtained his law degree.

 Political career

-From 1853, he was the governor of the Garcia Rovira province and, when it was merged with Pamplona in 1855, he assumed the new role of governor of the newly combined province until 1858.
+He became the governor of the Garcia Rovira province in 1853, and, when it was merged with Pamplona in 1855, he assumed the new role of governor of the newly combined province until 1858.
 During that year, Salgar was a member of the briefly lived Granadine Confederation's senate and a year later became governor of the Sovereign State of Santander.